MilitaoLucas/olex2-gui-setup/README.md

 # Syncing olex2-svn to olex2-gui

 This repo is responsible for syncing the olex2-gui with olex2-svn.
 It is not official and I am not affiliated with OlexSYS.
-I also have a crontask that runs hourly to keep it synced.
+I also have GitHub Actions running every hour to keep it synced.
-I don't know why someone would want to use this, but I keep it here because I maybe use it in the future  and if it doesn't contain anything that can't be public.
+I don't know why someone would want to use this, but I keep it here because I may use it in the future and it doesn't contain anything that can't be public.

 Basically, you have to setup an SVN repository.
 After that, setup a git repository using the instructions on [convert.md](convert.md).
 A python script is also provided ([from_subversion.py](from_subversion.py)).